Table of Contents

 The third step of the process is the hearing officer making a decision.
 The Hearing Officer’s role is to be an impartial and neutral decision-maker determining the facts of your case and deciding whether the IDEA requirements for ECI were followed for your child.
 The Hearing Officer is expected to study the documents used as evidence and think about the testimony of all witnesses.
 Within a reasonably quick time period, the Hearing Officer will write to both the family and the local provider and explain her or his decision.
 If the Hearing Officer’s decision is that the local ECI provider did something wrong, then the local provider must do what the Hearing Officer says to fix the problem.

-Listed here are some of the state sources for more information about ECI and legal rights of parents.
+Listed here are some of the state sources for more information about ECI and the legal rights of parents.

-Federal law – the IDEA – provides for state investigations and due process hearings to resolve disputes relating to the identification, evaluation, or placement of infants and toddlers with disabilities or regarding the provision of early intervention services.
+Federal law – the Individuals with Disabilities Act (IDEA) – provides for state investigations and due process hearings to resolve disputes relating to the identification, evaluation, or placement of infants and toddlers with disabilities or regarding the provision of early intervention services.
 The investigation is performed by state agency staff.
 The due process hearing is conducted by a hearing officer who is independent of the local provider.
 This sample letter may be used to request either a state investigation or a due process hearing.
 You are not required to use this form.
 A written request that includes the required information may be submitted to request an investigation or hearing.
 You can either mail or fax the request.
 Remember to retain a copy for your records.
 A copy of your written request should be sent to the local ECI provider that you name.

 [mail or fax: 512-424-6749]